deepak-padampur/verse-networks-drive-sales/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+##### How to run the application

+- Clone the repo into the local desktop
+- move to the directory from where the /src,/public folders are accessible
+- Then run the application by-

+### `npm install --save`

+### `npm start`

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run

 ### `npm start`